 Multi-Agency Supervision

-Therefore, it was agreed to pilot an approach to allow a practitioners to be a critical friend to each other whilst identifying any other assessment / information required to evidence further harm or safety in the family.
-Key to this is having time to reflect in a safe space for learning to fully analyse all information known about the family as a whole system rather than managing individual crisis as they occur.
+Key to this is having time to reflect in a safe space for learning and to fully analyse all information known about the family as a whole system, rather than managing individual crisis as they occur.

-PurposeShow details
+Show details

 The Multi Agency Supervision process is to support all partners working with a child, adult and family to agree a multi-agency shared understanding of strength, risk and needs from a trauma informed perspective.
 This shared understanding informs decision making, strengthening how we can work in a preventative way to develop a plan to address need and risk.

-Multi Agency Supervision offers a reflective space for joint analysis of assessment information, an opportunity to explore what professionals know about the lived experience of the child as well as any gaps within the information and what further information is required.
+It offers a reflective space for joint analysis of assessment information, an opportunity to explore what professionals know about the lived experience of the child as well as any gaps within the information and what further information is required.

-PrinciplesShow details
+Show details

-Multi Agency Supervision does not replace statutory multi-agency processes such as Child In Need meetings, Core Groups and Child Protection Conferences which fully involve the family, including wider family, in decision-making and planning processes.
+Multi Agency Supervision does not replace statutory multi-agency processes such as Child in Need meetings, Core Groups and Child Protection Conferences which fully involve the family, including wider family, in decision-making and planning processes.

 This Multi Agency Supervision process does not replace single agency individual professional supervision nor is it a decision-making forum regarding case escalation or closure.